-REACH requires industry to mitigate risks from chemicals by providing information on their properties and risks and registering that data with the European Chemicals Agency (ECHA).
+REACH requires industry to mitigate risks from chemicals by providing information on their properties and risks and registering that data with the relevant authorities (European Chemicals Agency (ECHA) for EU REACH, the Health and Safety Executive (HSE) under UK REACH).
 What this means, in effect, is that the responsibility for ensuring that chemicals are used safely is shifted from the regulatory authorities to the manufacturers and importers of chemicals.

 The goal of REACH is to provide a greater level of protection for humans and the environment by ensuring that proper information on handling, storage and use together with risk management measures, if appropriate, are readily available.

-All EU manufacturers or importers of substances manufactured or imported in quantities above 1 ton per year are required to hold a registration before the start of such manufacture/import, unless specifically exempted.
+All manufacturers or importers of substances manufactured or imported in quantities above 1 ton per year in the EU or in Great Britain (GB) are required to hold a registration before the start of such manufacture/import, unless specifically exempted.

-The obligation to register non-EU manufactured substances falls on the EU importer established within the European Union.
-However, non-EU manufacturers and formulators may choose to relieve the EU importers from the obligation to register by appointing an EU-based legal entity as their Only Representative (OR).
-The OR then assumes the same REACH obligations as an EU importer and submits the registration on behalf of the non-EU manufacturer.
+The obligation to register non-EU/GB manufactured substances falls on the EU/GB importer established within the European Union or Great Britain (as relevant).
+However, non-EU/GB manufacturers and formulators may choose to relieve the EU/GB importers from the obligation to register by appointing an EU/GB-based legal entity as their Only Representative (OR).
+The OR then assumes the same REACH obligations as an EU/GB importer and submits the registration on behalf of the non-EU/GB manufacturer.

 Registrations are submitted jointly by all manufacturers/importers wishing to register the same substance.
 Registrants of the same substance need to cooperate, exchange and share registration data in order to avoid unnecessary testing and agree on the same hazard classification and risk assessment for the substance.
 Downstream users will be informed about potential hazard and risk management measures via the Safety Data Sheet.

-After Registration, ECHA performs a dossier evaluation to check the compliance of the registration dossiers and/or assess the testing proposals made by registrants.
-ECHA also coordinates the evaluation of the substances to be conducted by the Member States through its Community Rolling Action Plan, CoRAP.
+After Registration, ECHA/HSE perform a dossier evaluation to check the compliance of the registration dossiers and/or assess the testing proposals made by registrants.
+Under EU REACH, ECHA also coordinates the evaluation of the substances to be conducted by the Member States through its Community Rolling Action Plan, CoRAP.
 As part of this exercise, the evaluating Member State reviews the data on the substance and may request more data or conclude that no further action is required.
 The Member State can also propose a harmonized hazard classification for the substance, its inclusion on the Candidate List of Substances of Very High Concern (SVHC) or any other restriction.